drseg/swift-fsm/README.md

 }
 ```

-By using `EventWithValues.any`, the transition to `.verifyingPayment` will be activated when a `.coin` event is received, no matter what the wrapped value is.
+By using `EventWithValues.any`, the transition to `.verifyingPayment` will be activated when a `.coin` event is received, no matter the wrapped value.
 That wrapped value is then passed into the `verifyPayment` function where it can be examined. `FSMValue` provides a convenience `var wrappedValue: T?`, which returns an optional value (potentially nil if it is called on a `.any` instance or if `T` is optional and nil).

 #### Literal Expression Implementations

 FSMValue conforms to `ExpressibleByIntegerLiteral`, `ExpressibleByFloatLiteral`, `ExpressibleByArrayLiteral`, `ExpressibleByDictionaryLiteral`, `ExpressionByNilLiteral`, and `ExpressionByStringLiteral` forwarding to the wrapped type where relevant.
 It also forwards conformances to `Equatable`, `Comparable`, and `AdditiveArithmetic` where relevant, as well as `RandomAccessCollection` and its parent protocols for Arrays, and subscript access for Dictionaries.
-Finally, it forwards `CustomStringConvertible`, which also covers most uses of `ExpressibleByStringInterpolation`.
+It forwards `CustomStringConvertible`, which also covers most uses of `ExpressibleByStringInterpolation`.

 A few examples: